silas/brpm/README.md

 brpm
 ====

-brpm is a simple tool that makes building RPMs locally a little easier.
+brpm is a simple tool for building RPMs.

 ### Usage